-These are the signs of lactose intolerance, a common digestive problem where the body is unable to process lactose, a sugar found in milk + dairy products.
+These are the signs of lactose intolerance, a common digestive problem where the body is unable to process lactose, a sugar found in milk and dairy products.

 My daughter was diagnosed with Leaky Gut Syndrome after a huge dose of antibiotics when she was tiny had depleted her digestive system of all the ‘good stuff’.
-We were advised by a nutritionist after testing to cut out diary, + although she is fine now + eats yoghurt + very occasional ice cream, we never really went back to drinking cows milk.
+We were advised by a nutritionist after testing to cut out diary, and although she is fine now and eats yoghurt and very occasional ice cream, we never really went back to drinking cows milk.

 There are many reasons why you may want to cut cows milk down, or out, of your diet, intolerance being one of them.
 So here’s a few tips I’ve learnt along the way.

 Intolerance is not the same as a food allergy.
 If you’re allergic to something, even a tiny amount can trigger a severe reaction.
 Most people with lactose intolerance can consume small amounts of lactose without experiencing ill effects.

 Normally, an enzyme called lactase breaks lactose down into simpler sugars, which can be easily absorbed into the bloodstream.
 With lactose intolerance, the body doesn’t produce enough lactase.
 So lactose lingers in the digestive system, where it’s fermented by bacteria, causing the uncomfortable symptoms I mentioned.

 It’s not just kids that are diagnosed with this problem – the condition can creep up on you in later life, if levels of lactose in your body decline.